bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Right?
 It's like, is that kind of scare?
 Like, I mean, there's a lot of things that could happen.
-You could have a change, you could have a hacker taking over GitHub.
+You could have a change, you could have a hacker taking over Github.
 See, there is a trend there on GitHub being centralized.
 It doesn't quite work just like that.